Vickers Vigilant: Development begins

 The guidance system consisted of two parts.
-One was a single gyroscope that measured the "up" direction, and changed the control outputs so that the correct control fins were actuated no matter what angle the fuselage was compared to the ground.
-This allowed the missile to spin along its long axis, which was used to even out any asymmetry in the rocket thrust and ensure it flew a relatively straight line.
+The first was a gyroscope that measured the "up" direction and changed the control outputs so that the correct control fins were actuated no matter what angle the fuselage was compared to the ground.
+This allowed the missile to spin along its long axis, which was used to even out any asymmetry in the rocket thrust and ensure it flew in a relatively straight line.

 The second part used two gyroscopes that measured the azimuth and altitude motion, referenced to the ground plane of the first gyro.

-This was the key to the improved guidance system; when the user input a correction to the right, for instance, when the stick was released the gyros would input the exact opposite control.
-This resulted in the missile always returning to a line of flight pointed directly out from the operator.
-To guide the weapon, the operator simply moved it left or right until it visually overlapped the target and then released the control, at which point the weapon would fly itself to the target.
-The targets could be up to 40 degrees to either size of the launcher.
+This set was the key to the improved guidance system.
+If the user inputs a correction to the right, for instance, this motion would be seen in the horizontal-measuring gyro.
+When the control was released, the guidance system would input left control until the gyro was zeroed out again.
+This resulted in the missile always returning to a line of flight pointed directly away from the operator.
+To guide the weapon, the operator controlled it left or right until it visually overlapped the target and then released the control.
+The missile would automatically continue along that line until it hit the target.
+The second gyro, measuring the vertical motion, kept the missile flying level above the ground and mostly eliminated the need for vertical corrections during flight.
+This system had the added advantage of eliminating the effects of wind or remaining asymmetry in thrust.

+With the autopilot providing smooth control, the need for slow-acting controls seen on earlier missiles was eliminated.
+Instead, the new design used large conventional ailerons that could point the missile as much as 30 degrees away from the line of flight.
+At these sorts of angles, the rocket motor itself was producing significant control thrust, allowing the wings to be much smaller.
+These were in the form of long short-chord rectangles that maintained lift at very high angles of attack.
+This led to a much more compact design.

-Another new idea in Vigilant was that the missile was connected by a long wire to the guidance control.
-This allowed the missile to be set up in any open location while the operator moved to a location with more cover.
+Another idea in Vigilant was that the missile launcher was connected by a long wire to the guidance control.
+This allowed the launcher to be set up in any open location while the operator moved to a location with more cover.
 After launch, the operator would guide the missile into his line of sight and then correct it onto the target.
 Although the missile left a smoke trail back to the launcher, that was far enough from the operator to offer protection.
+Targets could be up to 40 degrees to either side of the launch position.